makovalab-psu/NoiseCancellingRepeatFinder/tutorial/README.md

 #### (1) Run Noise Cancelling Repeat Finder to align sequence to repeats.

 _Nota Bene: The <--scoring=1.00.XX> option shown below is necessary here to match the expected tutorial outputs.
-You would not normally use that option.
+You should not normally use that option.
 And, if you are using a version prior to 1.01.00, this option is not recognized.
 See issue #4 for additional details._